 Laboratory to accompany Human Anatomy and Physiology I. Topics will include study of cell structure and function, histology of human tissues, bone structure, muscle structure and function, and structure of the human nervous system.
-CO-REQUISITE: BIO1200 reproductive systems.
-One three-hour laboratory period per week with laboratory fee.
-PREREQUISITE: BIO1200 or permission of instructor

 BIO1210: Human Anatomy and Physiology II (4)